guptaalok357-crypto/guptaalok357-crypto/README.md

 - Starting YouTube as a beginner

 ## ⚡ Fun fact:
-I want to travel to Ladakh on bike 🏍️ and build a tech career in Europe 🇮🇹
+I want to travel to Ladakh on bike 🏍️ and build a tech career in Europe

 ## 📫 How to reach me:
-- 📧 Email: your-email@example.com
+- 📧 Email: guptaalok357@gmail.com
 - 💼 LinkedIn: (Add your link)
-- 📸 Instagram: (Add your link)
+- 📸 Instagram: @alokgupta01

 ---